Updated: Dec 21, 2021

 - The Catalina Conservancy has this great guide to help you out:

-Actually planning the trip to Catalina can be expensive, confusing, and complicated at times, with so many options on campsites and other things to explore it can get overwhelming.
+Planning the trip to Catalina can be expensive, confusing, and complicated at times, with so many options on campsites and timing the ferry, it can get overwhelming.
 The big takeaways are to check the ferry schedule, reserve your campsites early, and make sure you're well prepared to make the intense hike across the island, and you'll have a great time.

 Even though I wanted to push myself and hike farther to see more of the island, I was very happy with my short weekend trip.
 If you're lucky enough to get the opportunity to spend some time on this island, I say take it because it is a truly magical place.